UT-Austin-RobIn/telemoma/README.md

 - Python 3.9+

 Other system configurations may work, but we haven’t tested them extensively and may only be able to provide limited support.

+Note: TeleMoMa can work with higher versions of python but if iGibson sim environment is required then please use python3.9.

 ### Installation